 This is a partial transcript from "On the Record," August 8, 2005, that has been edited for clarity.

-Thirty-nine-year-old Willard "Buddy" Larson disappeared in 1999 during a windsurfing trip.
+Thirty-nine-year-old Willard "Buddy" Larson (search) disappeared in 1999 during a windsurfing trip.
 He left his hotel to rent windsurfing equipment and was last seen walking down an Aruba beach.

 Joining us live in Seattle is Buddy's sister-in-law Mary Larson, welcome Mary.